pavanvidem/training-material/topics/proteomics/tutorials/neoantigen-variant-annotation/tutorial.md

 ## Annotation and Filtering

 Because the annotation structures differ between **assembly-derived peptides** and **SAV (single-amino-acid–variant) peptides**, we apply separate text-formatting procedures for each.
-We first format the assembly-derived peptide annotations, followed by the SAV annotations; the two are then merged to generate unified peptide annotations for downstream processing with **PepPointer**.
+We first format the assembly-derived peptide annotations, followed by the SAV annotations, and will be processed separately with **PepPointer**.

 ### Extracting assembly-derived peptides
 The **Select lines that match an expression** tool is used to extract only the rows corresponding to StringTie-assembled transcripts from a mixed text file.
 StringTie typically labels transcript or gene identifiers with the prefix `STRG`.
 By filtering for lines containing `STRG`, we keep only the relevant transcript entries and discard header or unrelated lines.
 This cleaned file is then used for downstream integration with genomic and variant annotations.